CSC207-2023Y-UofT/course-project-ancient-brawlers-1/README.md

 This layer would be the API to our game program, which makes it possible to migrate the game to a different tool for designing the UI.
 Finally, the frameworks layer currently just uses Java Swing for the game UI, and we also have a package specifically for data access (interactions with databases, which are just JSON files for now).

+## Testing

+### Unit test

+Currently, tests are written for all entity classes, all use cases, and some interfaces.
+There are no tests for the UI components, and it is due to (1) there isn't a properly determined way to make the UI, so tests are not well determined, and (2) the UI is difficult to test, and the more straight-forward way to test these components is to play the game and test by eye (see the section below on play-testing).

+Test coverage provided by IntelliJ IDEA (by package):
+- entities
+  - Class: 100%
+  - Method: 100%
+  - Line: 95%
+- use_cases:
+  - Class: 100%
+  - Method: 52%
+  - Line: 77%
+- interface_adapters:
+  - Class: 25%
+  - Method: 43%
+  - Line: 40%

+The entities are given the most attention, as they represent the core game components.
+The use cases are given the same level of attention, because they make up the game mechanics and the program's internal logic.
+Although the result says that only 52% of the methods are tested, most of the untested methods are setter methods from the input/output data models.
+Those methods are unused because the data are always passed in through the construction of those data models.
+The setters are not removed in case some modifications are required.
+This is also why the number of lines tested is 77%, because that 70% includes the actual use case methods.

+### Play-test

+This program can be seen as the prototype of a larger and more complex game.
+A good quality game requires playtesting, and constantly needs feedback on the user experience.
+So, to make up for the lack of tests on the UI components, we need to play the game: do what the game says, and also do what it doesn't say.
+For a card game, the mechanics is perhaps the most important component.
+As we play, we are bound to find bugs, both logically and visually, and we will just frequently report the bugs we find, and frequently open new branches to fix them.
+This should be an always ongoing process happening in the background.

+At the moment, you can find many open issues labelled as "bug" in the issues tab.
+These should be fixed as more feature developments are taking place, and there should naturally be more bug issues being opened as the development continues.

 ## Design Patterns